 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)".
 ASU 2016-02 outlines reporting requirements for Lessees to recognize a right-of-use asset and corresponding liability on the balance sheet for all leases covering a period of greater than 12 months.
 The liability is to be measured as the present value of the future minimum lease payments, plus any initial direct costs.
 The minimum payments are discounted using the rate implicit in the lease, or, if not known, the lessee's incremental borrowing rate.
 The updated guidance is effective for public entities for fiscal years beginning after December 31, 2018.
-The Company is evaluating the impact of the updated guidance and has determined that the adoption of ASU 2016-02 may impact certain financial statement disclosures, particularly with regard to leases of premises.
+The Company has evaluated the impact of the updated guidance and has determined that the adoption of ASU 2016-02 will result in the recognition of a right-of-use asset and corresponding lease liability of approximately \$1,449,000 as of December 31, 2018 based on the present value of the remaining minimum lease payments over the remaining terms of the leases.
+In addition, certain disclosures related to these leases will be enhanced as required by Topic 842.